 Although contact by email can be very fast, not all hosts are able to check their email regularly.
 Also, many hosts are booked up with volunteers some time in advance.

-We suggest allowing at least 8 to 12 weeks to make arrangements; if hosts are busy it can sometimes take a while for them to reply.
-If you want to volunteer over the summer we advise you to make arrangements as far ahead as possible, as a lot of hosts fill up at this time.
-If you're emailing, make sure you include the word WWOOF in the subject heading and your five-digit membership number in the body of the text.
+We suggest allowing at least 6 to 8 weeks to make arrangements; if hosts are busy it can sometimes take a while for them to reply.
+If you want to volunteer over the summer – especially August – we advise you to make arrangements as far ahead as possible, as a lot of hosts fill up at this time.
+If you’re emailing, make sure you include the word WWOOF in the subject heading and your five-digit membership number in the body of the text.

 You can apply online or download and print an application form here.